number-25/classletters/content/posts/adolph-reed-jr/intro-to-class-notes.md

 draft: false
 ---

 *The text here is an extract from Adolph Reed Jr's 2000 work "Class Notes".
-This publication is the founding inspiration for the theme and title of this site here, long live Reed.*
+This publication is the founding inspiration for the theme and title of this site here -- long live Reed.*

 This book is built on commentary about current issues and events in american politics over most of the 1990s. as such, it expresses an on-going attempt to make sense of contemporary american political life from a critical perspective.